danielan987/quantum_computing/README.md

-# Quantum Game
+# Quantum Computing
-A game that applies quantum principles using a quantum simulator.
+1. A game that applies quantum principles using a quantum simulator.
+2. Run experiments using an actual quantum computer from IBM.